zeke/aimg/README.md

 ## Features

 - Easy to install and use.
-- Supports multiple models like [Flux](https://replicate.com/blog/flux-state-of-the-art-image-generation) and [SD3](https://replicate.com/stability-ai/stable-diffusion-3).
+- Supports any model on Replicate that has a `prompt` input.
 Default is [Flux Schnell](https://replicate.com/black-forest-labs/flux-schnell).
 - Saves all the files to disk for you.
 - Includes prediction id and a slug of the prompt in the filename.
 - Lets you specify an exact prompt, or specify a subject and roll the dice with random [promptmaker](https://npm.im/promptmaker) prompts.